 556 Readings in Heritage Conservation Theory (2 units)

 691ABZ Heritage Conservation Thesis Preparation and Thesis (1-4-0 units)

 Electives taken within the School of Architecture (2 units)

 Dual degree students, like all other MHC students, must complete a thesis.

 - PLANNING (TOTAL UNITS: 30)

-PPD 529 Legal Environment of Planning (2 units)
+PPD 529 Planning Law and Legal Frameworks of Planning (2 units)

-Dual degree students, like all other MPl students, must take a comprehensive examination and fulfill the internship requirement.
+Dual degree students, like all other MUP students, must fulfill the internship requirement.

 The USC Catalogue is the document of authority for all students.
 The program requirements listed in the USC Catalogue supersede any information which may be contained in any bulletin of any school or department.
 The university reserves the right to change its policies, rules, regulations, requirements for graduation, course offerings and any other contents of this catalogue at any time.